myarask/test-genie/README.md

 ## Quick Start

 The test genie CLI will create test files for any files matching the glob pattern.
+The tgen CLI will closely resemble the eslint CLI.

 ### Creating tests for a file